Cyber Safety Guide for Schools

 A 2020 report from UK organisation Catch 22 revealed more than 70% of young people had seen violent or explicit content online that they found concerning, and only 40% reported distressing content to the platforms they were using.
 Young people also described social media as ‘toxic’ and believed it had a negative impact on their mental health and wellbeing.
 The results of a 2019 systematic review suggest that time spent on social media and excessive internet use are associated with depression, anxiety and psychological distress in adolescents.
 Cyber bullying has also been linked to poor mental health and psychosocial outcomes for children and young people.

 The good news is that young people are being more proactive when it comes to their online safety.
-The eSafety Commissioner found that more than 80% of teens took some form of action after a negative online experience, and 9 out of 10 teens had engaged in at least one type of positive behaviour online.
+In their 2020 research, the eSafety Commissioner found that more than 80% of teens took some form of action after a negative online experience, and 9 out of 10 teens had engaged in at least one type of positive behaviour online.
+In another recent study by eSafety, almost all children did something in response to a negative online experience – most commonly telling their parents.

-Students need ongoing support to help them care for themselves and others in the online environment.
+Students need ongoing support and education to help them protect themselves and others in online spaces.
 Cyber safety education is essential for reducing the risks, building resilience and creating more positive online experiences.

 How can schools deliver effective cyber safety education?